pldimitrov/Rrd/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-Rrd
+rrd
 ===

-The `Rrd` package allows you to read data from an [RRD](http://oss.oetiker.ch/rrdtool/) database.
+The `rrd` package allows you to read data from an [RRD](http://oss.oetiker.ch/rrdtool/) database.

 Internally it uses [librrd](http://oss.oetiker.ch/rrdtool/doc/librrd.en.html) to import the binary data directly into R without exporting it to an intermediate format first.